This is a content holder for the one button emergency notification system.

 BSU's Undergraduate Research ranked top in nation

-Bridgewater State University has built a nationally known Undergraduate Research program with significant funding and opportunities for students in any major to discover new knowledge and make original contributions to their discipline or community.
+Bridgewater State University has built a nationally awarded Undergraduate Research program with significant funding and opportunities for students in any major to discover new knowledge and make original contributions to their discipline or community.

-Undergraduate researchers gain highly valued experience and skills in critical thinking, problem-solving, collaboration, and communication — making them outstanding candidates for post-graduation competitive opportunities.
+Undergraduate researchers gain highly valued experience and skills in critical thinking, problem-solving, collaboration and communication — making them outstanding candidates for post-graduation competitive opportunities.

 Students collaborate closely with professors on projects in which they are deeply invested.
 Many of our graduates say that undergraduate research was the most valuable thing they did as a student.